CassandraMaldonado/Resume_tailored/README.md

 A small weekend project where I use CrewAI flows and LLM agents to help me tailor my resume to a specific job posting and prep talking points for my first interview.
 Just me trying to speed up job applications and learn agents in the process.

-## Why I built this

-I was manually: reading job posts, matching them to my skills, editing my resume, and then jotting quick interview talking points.
-Repeating that for every role is slow.
+I was manually: reading job posts, matching them to my skills, editing my resume and then jotting quick interview talking points.
 This repo automates the boring parts:

 * Extract the **real** requirements from a posting
 * Map them to **my skills/experience**